ConservationMetrics/gc-scripts-hub/f/connectors/comapeo/README.md

 ### `GET /projects/abc123/icon/icon_doc_id`

 This endpoint retrieves the binary data of a specific icon file associated with a preset.
-The response will contain the raw binary content of the file (typically an image file like PNG or SVG), which is saved to disk with a sanitized filename based on the preset's name.
+The response will contain the raw binary content of the file (typically a PNG image), which is saved to disk with a sanitized filename based on the preset's name.
 Icons are saved in the `icons/` directory, at the same level as the `attachments/` directory.

 # `comapeo_alerts`: Post Alerts to CoMapeo API